tonitech/vpn/intl.en-US/User Guide/Manage an IPsec connection.md

 ## Download the configuration {#section_ayd_fyc_xdb .section}

 After the IPsec connection is configured and the negotiation succeeds, you can download the IPsec connection configuration and configure the local gateway.
-For more information, see [Local gateway configurations](https://help.aliyun.com/document_detail/60045.html).
+For more information, see [Configure H3C firewall](../reseller.en-US/Best Practices/Local gateway configurations/Configure H3C firewall.md#)[Configure strongSwan](../reseller.en-US/Best Practices/Local gateway configurations/Configure strongSwan.md#).

 Follow these steps to download the IPsec connection configuration: